Local Testing with Python

 Then open:

-Note: This server is for local development only and should not be used as the production server for the live site.
+Note: This server is for local development and testing only.
+It should not be used as the production server for the live site.

 Summary